MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/whats-new/roadmap.md

 <!-- ====================================================================== -->
 ## See also

-To check the recently released features for Partner Center, see [Microsoft Edge Add-ons Released Features](released-features.md).
+For more information about recently released features for Partner Center, see [Microsoft Edge Add-ons Released Features](released-features.md).

 To view the consumer roadmap, go to [Microsoft Edge Insider Roadmap](https://www.microsoftedgeinsider.com/whats-next) and scroll down to the **Feature Roadmap** section.